Technology and the Future of Mental Health Treatment

 - Active and passive mobile assessment/monitoring

 In addition, NIMH created the National Advisory Mental Health Council Workgroup on Opportunities and Challenges of Developing Information Technologies on Behavioral and Social Science Research to track and guide the cutting edge of this rapidly-changing area.
+In 2017, the workgroup released a report reviewing the opportunities for—and the challenges of—using new information technologies to study human behaviors relevant to the NIMH mission.
+NIMH’s interest in this area of research was further highlighted in a 2018 notice identifying research on digital health technology to advance the assessment, detection, prevention, treatment, and delivery of services for mental health conditions as a high-priority area for the Institute.

 The Future: What Types of Research Does NIMH Expect in the Future?